wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

     "class": "user_status_update",
     "data": {
       "user_id": 42,
-      "presence": 1,
+      "color": "#001AFF",
-      "status": 3
+      "display": "Out to lunch",
     }
   }

 The `user_status_update` event contains the same data as the :ref:`bus-user_status_update`.
-The later should be prefered to the former for uses that do not require a persistent connection to xivo-ctid.
+The latter should be prefered to the former for uses that do not require a persistent connection to xivo-ctid.